DIY: C-41 Film Process with Coffee20 66 Share Tweet

-- 6 teaspoons instant coffee (I use Nescafe) Note: Ground Coffee will not work!
+- 6 teaspoons instant coffee (I use Nescafe).
+Please note: Ground coffee will not work!

 - 3 teaspoons washing soda (I use Arm & Hammer)

-- 1 crushed up chewable vitamin C (1/4 teaspoon powdered vitamin C even better) Note: Not sure exactly if this does anything, but powdered is supposed to cut down on dev. time so I threw it in there.
+- 1 crushed up chewable vitamin C (1/4 teaspoon powdered vitamin C is even better).
+Please note: Not sure exactly if this does anything, but powdered vitamin C is supposed to cut down on development time so I threw it in there.

 - 20 minutes development time.
-Agitate contantly first minute then slowly three times every remaining minute.
+Agitate constantly on the first minute, then slowly three times every remaining minute.
 Give it a good tap on the table or floor after each agitation to loosen air bubbles.

-- Rinse three times with 12 ounces water (equates to agitate five to six times each).
+- Rinse three times with 12 ounces of water (equates to agitate five to six times each).